0vnnv0/cub3D/README.md

 ## 📍 Mandatory Part
 - The program should be capable of setting the floor and ceiling colors with two different colors.
 - It displays the image in a window and follows these rules:
-- Left and right arrow keys allow the user to look left and right in the maze.
+&emsp; - Left and right arrow keys allow the user to look left and right in the maze.
-- W, A, S, and D keys allow movement through the maze.
+&emsp; - W, A, S, and D keys allow movement through the maze.
-- Pressing ESC should close the window and exit the program cleanly.
+&emsp; - Pressing ESC should close the window and exit the program cleanly.
-- Clicking the red cross in the window frame should close the window and exit the program cleanly.
+&emsp; - Clicking the red cross in the window frame should close the window and exit the program cleanly.
 - The use of miniLibX images is recommended.

 https://github.com/user-attachments/assets/2cea9beb-9b6e-4057-bc44-a704298dd409

 ## ⭐ Bonus Part
 - Wall collisions.
 - A minimap system.
 - Doors that can be opened and closed.